How to Convert Views to PDFs in ASP.NET MVC with C#

 Run the Project

-This will show you how to run the project and generate a PDF document.
+This shows you how to run the project and generate a PDF document.

 Output PDF

 You can download the complete code for this guide.
-It comes as a zipped file that you can open in Visual Studio as a ASP.NET Web Application (.NET Framework) MVC project.
+It comes as a zipped file that you can open in Visual Studio as an ASP.NET Web Application (.NET Framework) MVC project.
+The sample includes all the necessary configurations, model classes, controllers, and views to get you started quickly with PDF generation in your MVC applications.

 Frequently Asked Questions